Almond and raspberry chia jam drops recipe

-Preheat the oven to gas 3, 170°C, fan 150°C. Line a baking sheet with nonstick baking paper.
+- Preheat the oven to gas 3, 170°C, fan 150°C. Line a baking sheet with nonstick baking paper.

-To make the chia jam, blitz the chia seeds and raspberries in a food processor until well combined.
-Tip into a bowl, cover with clingfilm and leave to set in the fridge for 2 hours.
+- To make the chia jam, blitz the chia seeds and raspberries in a food processor until well combined.
+Tip into a bowl, cover with clingfilm and leave to set in the fridge for 2 hrs.

-In a large bowl, beat together the butter, almond butter and sugar until light and fluffy using an electric mixer.
+- In a large bowl, beat together the butter, almond butter and sugar until light and fluffy using an electric mixer.
 Stir the almonds, flour and vanilla seeds into the mixture and mix well.

-Divide the mixture into 16 and roll into walnut-slzed balls.
+- Divide the mixture into 16 and roll into walnut-slzed balls.
 Flatten each with the palm of your hand and then press your thumb into the middle to make an indent.
-Arrange on the baking sheet and cook for 20 minutes.
+Arrange on the baking sheet and cook for 20 mins.

-Remove from the oven.
-Carefully spoon a little of the chia jam into the middle of each drop and then return to the oven for 10 minutes or until the jam has softened slightly and the biscuits are light golden.
+- Remove from the oven.
+Carefully spoon a little of the chia jam into the middle of each drop and then return to the oven for 10 mins or until the jam has softened slightly and the biscuits are light golden.

-Remove from the oven and leave to cool for 10 minutes before lifting from the tray with a palette knife.
+- Remove from the oven and leave to cool for 10 mins before lifting from the tray with a palette knife.
 Delicious eaten while still slightly warm.